IBM/nlc-email-phishing/README.md

 4 Training Events free per month
 ```

+* Give the NLC service a name.
+This name will be used later if you `Deploy to IBM Cloud` when you add the service under `Connections`.

-Once the service is created the `Credentials` will be on the page.
+* Once the service is created the `Credentials` will be on the page.
 Click `Show` to make them visible and copy them for later use when you [Configure credentials](#4-configure-credentials).
 You can always get to the credentials by clicking the `Service credentials` on the left.

 ### 3. Train the NLC model